jacoboalonsista33/hand-gesture-recognition/README.md

-The project consists of building a real-time sign language classifier that recognises hand gestures and is able to build a sentence real-time based on these gestures.
+The project consists of a real-time sign language classifier that recognises hand gestures and is able to build a sentence real-time based on these gestures.
+Please run in Python.